gisma-courses/bsc-geoinfo-basic/README.md

 Dieser Kurs wird Ihnen im Rahmen der [Open Educational Resources](https://oer.uni-marburg.de) Initiative der [Universität Marburg, Deutschland](https://www.uni-marburg.de/de) am [Fachbereich Geographie](https://www.uni-marburg.de/fb19) angeboten.
-[Kursfreigabe auf Github](https://gisma-courses.github.io/bsc-geoinfo-basic/)

 Die Verantwortung für den Inhalt liegt bei den Dozenten.
 Aussagen, Meinungen und/oder Schlussfolgerungen sind die der Dozenten und spiegeln nicht unbedingt die Meinung der Vertreter der Universität Marburg wider.

 This course is brought to you as part of the [Open Educational Resources](https://oer.uni-marburg.de) initiative of [Marburg University, Germany](https://www.uni-marburg.de/de) at the [Department of Geography](https://www.uni-marburg.de/fb19).
-[Course Release on Github](https://gisma-courses.github.io/bsc-geoinfo-basic/)

 The responsibility for the content rests with the instructors.
 Statements, opinions and/or conclusions are the ones from the instructors and do not necessarily reflect the opinion of the representatives of Marburg University.